sohamwalke8/slnRedCloud/RedCloud/wwwroot/docs/components/direct-chat.md

 title: Direct Chat Components
 ---

-The direct chat widget extends the card component to create a beautiful chat interface.
-This widget consists of a required messages pane and an __optional__ contacts pane.
+The direct chat wIdget extends the card component to create a beautiful chat interface.
+This wIdget consists of a required messages pane and an __optional__ contacts pane.
 Examples:

 <div class="row">
   <div class="col-md-6">